Advantages of Residential Mobile Shredding Services

 - The documents are then sent through the shredder.
 All the shredded bits get stored in a locked container inside the truck.

-- You will receive a Certificate of Destruction that states the amount shredded as well as the date of shredding and name of the professionals who completed the shredding for you.
+- You will receive a Certificate of Destruction that details the amount shredded as well as the chain of custody, date of shredding, and the name of the professionals who completed the shredding for you.

 - The truck returns to the facility with the shredded documents where the paper bits are baled and recycled.